An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 List

-a new List lengthened with the item added after to end
+a new List lengthened with the item added after the end

 withAppendList